sensedeep/sensedeep/HowTo.md

 ## Features

-- Fast.
-SenseLogs navigates through your logs 5x faster than the AWS console.
 - Transparent downloading of AWS CloudWatch Logs.
 - Automatic aggregation of log streams.
 - Live updating of events in the background.
 - Infinite smooth scrolling through log events.
+- Fast log scanning.
+SenseLogs navigates through your logs 5x faster than the AWS console.
 - Search and filter events with full text queries.
 - SenseLogs queries data 10x faster than CloudWatch Insights.
 - Cache log data limited by size or date range.
 - View and query events by date range with fast Goto event by date and time.
-- JSON Smart -- extracts fields from JSON event data.
+- Smart log parsing &mdash; extracts fields from JSON event data.
-- Save multiple log views.
+- Save and bookmark favorite log views.
-- Bookmark favorite views.
-- Free (as in no charge).

 ## Getting Started